How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 • Competitor blogs that are not getting any traffic.

 That’s it!
-With this process, you have identified blog topics that you should focus on first and as a bonus, you also have benchmarked content for you to optimize later.
-For competitor’s blogs that aren’t getting any traffic, you may later decide to inspect the post and see if you can do it better.
+With this process, you have identified blog topics that you should focus on first, and as a bonus, you also have benchmarked content for you to optimize later.
+For competitor blogs that aren’t getting any traffic, you may later decide to inspect the post and see if you can do it better.

 Bonus Tip

-1. Make a list of those pages along with topics that are relevant to your website/niche as well.
+1. Make a list of those pages along with topics relevant to your website/niche.

 2. Try to figure out which keywords they can rank for.